Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

   - 36caa9b04378.json
 ```

 (Note that the index and partition file names are deterministic and based on the BLABLABLA) In the case of the local source connector, it won't *download* files because they are already local.
 But for other source connectors there will be a `download` folder.
-Also note that the final file is named based on the original file with a .json since it has been partitioned.
+Also note that the final file is named based on the original file with a `.json` extension since it has been partitioned.
 Not all output files will be named the same as the input file.
-An example is a table as a file, the output will be BLABLABLA.
+An example is a table as a source file, the output will be BLABLABLA.

 You can see the source/destination connector file that it runs here: